pakizehjam/MidtermCNA335/README.md

-## MidtermCNA335
+### MidtermCNA335

    The Midterm project is about the population of the states.
-  In this porject we suould working on the progam that show us the population fo the states.
+   In this project, we should be working on a program that shows us the population of the states.
-  Also we should edit the population.
+   Also, we should edit the population.

 # First step:

-  crate a database on phpmyadmin with Zipcodes name. in the database should have zipcode and population coulems.
+  Create a database on PHPMyAdmin with zipcodes name.
+  The database should have zipcode and population columns.

 # Second step:

-  crateing the script of the zipcodes.py for up loading the data from a csv file to the zipcodes database.
+  Creating the script of the zipcodes.py for uploading the data from a CSV file to the zipcodes database.

-# Therd step:
+# Third step:

-  crateing the script of the rest_web.py for searching the zipcodes and editing on that zipcodes database.
+  Creating the script of the rest_web.py for searching the zipcodes and editing on that zipcodes database.

 # Fourth step:

-  crateing the script of the login.html for show ing in the web browser for searching the zipcodes and editing on that zipcodes database.
+  Creating the script of the login.html for showing in the web browser for searching the zipcodes and editing on that zipcodes database.

+# Fifth step:

+  In this step, we should check the program is working perfectly.